Colorado’s lands, air

 Wildlife Fire Management

-An issue that touches Colorado, as well as many other states, is the issue of energy development.
 Our nation has a serious addiction to fossil fuels.
-We must reduce our reliance on foreign sources of oil, but it is incorrect to assume that the solution is with oil and gas production here at home, especially in pristine, critical habitat like the Roan Plateau outside of Rifle, or anywhere oil shale production is planned.
-Because of the international nature of the oil and gas market, domestic supply has little or no effect on price, and espousing a “Drill, baby, drill” attitude is not the answer.
+We must reduce our reliance on foreign sources of oil, but it is incorrect to assume that the solution is with oil and gas production here at home, especially near our homes and schools or in pristine, critical habitat like Thompson Divide, or anywhere oil shale production is planned.

-For years now, our country has fallen victim to a short sighted energy policy that feeds our addiction and fattens the pockets of energy company executives the world over.
+For years now, our country has fallen victim to a shortsighted energy policy that feeds our addiction and fattens the pockets of energy company executives the world over.
 It is now time to think about energy in a holistic, sustainable and long-term way.
-By encouraging long-term investments, understanding the wide ranging effects of coal and oil use on our environment and our health, and by putting in place the proper policies to create a new energy infrastructure, we can make a rapid change for the better.
+By encouraging long-term investments in renewable, clean energy, we can create millions of jobs, and we can make a rapid change for the better.

 Department of Energy Efficiency and Renewable Energy